 A further substantive advantage of an FIC is that it removes the need for the costs and delays associated with the probate process after death.
-An FIC enables the transferor to arrange their affairs while they are still able to supervise the process rather than leaving it to executors.
+An FIC enables the transferor to arrange their affairs while they are still able to supervise the process rather than leaving it to less well-informed executors.
+The benefits of this to family members should not be underestimated.
+Even a simple international estate can take at least two years to administer while the costs can consume four to six percent of the total value of the estate.